davidcereal/dberger1989.github.io/_posts/06-21-2016-tuning-hadoop-raspberry-pi.markdown

 ```

 The next step is to decide how much memory to make available for the different tasks that will be done by the application.
 In MapReduce, the basic tasks are mapping and reducing.
 We set the Map memory to the same as the Yarn minimum allocation memory, `768 MB` .
-We can’t allocate less memory than a yarn’s container minimum, and we don’t want to allocate more, because then we wouldn’t be activating as many containers as we possibly could, and thus wouldn’t be capitalizing on our computing power.
+We can’t allocate less memory than a Yarn’s container minimum, and we don’t want to allocate more, because then we wouldn’t be activating as many containers as we possibly could, and thus wouldn’t be capitalizing on our computing power.
 It’s important to remember this last point.
 We calculated the number of containers we wanted because we wanted to have as many possible under the constraints of cores and I/O speed.
 Once an appropriate number is determined, we want to be using all of them.

 Because reduce takes in the results of map and holds them in memory, it’s generally advised that twice as much memory should be allocated for the reduce phase as the map phase, although as we’ll see later, this is not always the case.
 So the reducer memory allocation in our current example would be `2 * 768 MB = 1536 MB`